scallyw4g/bonsai/bugs.md

+# Nov 30 2017 - 2:00 - closed - Fix clock bugs
+* clock
+I was dividing by an integer instead of an r64, which caused the clock to get trucated on second boundaries.
+Whups

-# Nov 29 2017 - 0:30 - closed - Bad reinitialization of debug state
+# Nov 29 2017 - 1:00 - closed - Bad reinitialization of debug state
 * lifecycle
 CleanupScopeTree reinitialized the CurrentScope param to 0 when it should have been &DebugState->RootScope